SvenVD/rpisurv/README.md

 You can think of rpisurv as a wrapper for omxplayer with following features.
 Rpisurv uses omxplayer to fully make use of the GPU of the raspberry pi.

 - Rpisurv implements a watchdog for every stream displayed, if the process gets killed somehow.
 It will try to restart the stream/process.
 This gives you a very robust surveillance screen.
 - Autocalculcate coordinates for every stream displayed.
-The last stream defined will be stretched to make use of the complete screen but only if some pixels are unused.
+The last stream defined will be stretched to make use of the complete screen but only if some pixels are unused (if autostretch option is True).
 - RTSP stream up/down detection and autorearrange of the screen layout.
 So for example if you stop a camera (or just stop the rtsp server on the camera), rpisurv will detects this and will recalculate/redraw the screen with the still available cameras.
 The same is true if a previous unconnectable rtsp stream becomes connectable.
 All without any user interaction.

 ## How to get started